 You might encounter some errors when installing OpenVAS on older versions of Kali or other Debian-based distros.
 Depending on your system configurations, you might need to install the SQLite database or the PostgreSQL database.

-To install PostgreSQL:
+To install and start PostgreSQL:

 apt-get install postgresql